eranelkin/medallia/README.md

 ## General info

-This project is DealTail Home Assignment
+This project is Medallia Home Assignment

 ## in-project

-- Files structure - not all the components have much logic on its own but this is a basic and right files structure.
 - Hooks
-  - `useLocalStorage` - local storage handler.
-  - `useTableSort` - table sort handler.
+  - `useMails` - mails hook.
 - Context
-  - `EmployeesContext` - employees context data handler.
+  - `MailContext` - mail context data handler.
 - Translations
   - `translations` json file for more language support

 ## not-in-project

 - tests, tests and more tests
-- typescript - better way to do it (time limitations)
+- typescript - better way to do it (time consuming)
 - more react optimizations.

 ## Technologies